Welcome to the Boyne Navigation Branch website

 The project has been in progress since 2003.
 The work to date has been concentrated on the canal section from the sea lock at Oldbridge to the turf lock at the Horse Bridge, approximately 0.5 miles to the east of the upstream junction with the River Boyne.
 This work has involved significant voluntary effort and has resulted in the restoration of a considerable length of navigable waterway.

-Our branch has just received the Ellison Award of appreciation from the Meath Association of An Taisce.
+Our branch received the Ellison Award of appreciation from the Meath Association of An Taisce in 2012.
 We were presented with a "certificate" and plaque.
 The plaque is going to be mounted at the Sealock in the near future.

 In 2010 our branch received an award in recognition of our Excellence in Community Commitment from Drogheda Chamber for our work.